ncsa/TGI_RAILS_Documentation/docs/source/running_jobs.rst

 the job.
 As with any job, your interactive job will wait in the queue until the specified number of nodes is available.
 If you specify a small number of nodes for smaller amounts of time, the wait should be shorter because your job will backfill among larger jobs.
+..
 You will see something like this:

-``srun: job 123456 queued and waiting for resources``
+.. ``srun: job 123456 queued and waiting for resources``

+..
 Once the job starts, you will see:

-``srun: job 123456 has been allocated resources``
+.. ``srun: job 123456 has been allocated resources``

+..
+THE MESSAGES ABOVE DO NOT SEEM TO BE ISSUED ON RAILS

-and will be presented with an interactive shell prompt on the launch node.
+Once the job starts, you will be presented with an interactive shell prompt on the launch node.
 At this point, you can use the appropriate command to start your program.

-When you are done with your work, you can use the exit command to end the job.
+When you are done with your work, you can use the *exit* command to end the job.

 **scancel**